awslabs/ar-go-tools/doc/argot-cli.md

 ```
 > cd testdata/src/taint/example1
 ```
 If you have changed directory and need to reload the config file or the program, you will need to respecify the paths, for example `> reconfig config.yaml` in this case to reload the config file.
-Calling `> rebuild` would fail here, so you need to first load the program relatively to the new location by using `> load main.go` (and any subsequent call to `> rebuild` will succeed, provided the program can be compiled and you have not changed location).
+Calling `> rebuild` would fail here, so you need to first load the program relatively to the new location by using `> load main.go` (and any subsequent call to `> rebuild` will succeed, provided the program can be compiled, and you have not changed location).

 ### Statistics